Brudenell White: Second World War and death

 In 1940, as Australia mobilised the Second Australian Imperial Force to take part in the Second World War, White, although doubting himself and believing himself to be "out of date", was nevertheless recalled to service at the age of 63, promoted to general, and re-appointed Chief of the General Staff, after his predecessor, Lieutenant General Ernest Squires, had died in office.
 Among his first acts in his new position was to recommend Lieutenant General Thomas Blamey to command the Second AIF.
 In April he urged for Blamey and the 7th Division to join the 6th Division, which was already overseas.
 In the next few weeks, while the Battle of France was well underway, he recommended that the Second AIF be sent to assist the Allies on the Western Front.
-"Meanwhile, he grappled with the problems of training and munitions supply".

 The length of White's appointment was destined to be short-lived, as the new CGS was aboard the Royal Australian Air Force (RAAF) plane that crashed in the Canberra air disaster on 13 August 1940, killing all aboard, which included three Federal ministers.
-"After a service at St Paul's Cathedral, Melbourne, with state and military honours, White was buried in Buangor cemetery.
-His wife, two daughters and two sons survived him; his estate was sworn for probate at £20,699".

 White was highly regarded by many of his generation, with Monash in particular describing him as "far and away the ablest soldier Australia had ever turned out".